tomh4/pptx2md/README.md

 * `--enable-slides` deliniate slides `\n---\n`, this can help if you want to convert pptx slides to markdown slides
 * `--try-multi-column` try to detect multi-column slides (very slow)
 * `--min-block-size [size]` the minimum number of characters for a text block to be outputted
-* `--wiki` / `--mdk` if you happen to be using tiddlywiki or madoko, this argument outputs the corresponding markup language
+* `--wiki` / `--mdk` / `--wikijs` if you happen to be using tiddlywiki, madoko or wikijs this argument outputs the corresponding markup language
 * `--qmd` outputs to the qmd markup language used for [quarto](https://quarto.org/docs/presentations/revealjs/) powered presentations
 * `--page [number]` only convert the specified page
 * `--keep-similar-titles` keep similar titles and add "(cont.)" to repeated slide titles